jim-shaw-bluenote/jim-shaw-bluenote.github.io/research.md

 I am interested in understanding *why* algorithms in [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) work.

 There is too much sequence data available, so we use heuristics to seed up algorithms.
-Unfortunately, deeper analysis of the heuristics are often missing -- can we dig deeper to optimize existing techniques and discover new ones?
+Unfortunately, deeper analysis of the heuristics is often missing -- can we dig deeper to **optimize existing** techniques and **discover** new ones?
 See my work on [k-mer selection methods](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab790/6432031) and [average-case bounds on read alignment](https://genome.cshlp.org/content/early/2023/03/29/gr.277637.122.abstract) for work done in this area.

 ### High-performance software and methods in (microbial) genomics